-i prepare chakli and kodubale recipes frequently but somehow, i missed to share it on my blog with a video. moreover my snack dabba (box) required a refill with some traditional snacks. previously i use to buy few snacks and mix it with homemade one’s. but recently i stopped it after i learnt about the high sodium content and preservatives. i even prepare a similar version with wholegrain atta and it taste’s amazing. i would try to share it soon, but meanwhile its time for authentic south indian kodubale recipe.
+I frequently prepare chakli and Kodubale recipes, but somehow, I missed sharing them on my blog with a video.
+Moreover, my snack dabba (box) requires a refill with some traditional snacks.
+Previously, I used to buy a few snacks and mix them with homemade ones.
+But recently, I stopped it after learning about the high sodium content and preservatives.
+I even prepared a similar version with wholegrain atta, which tastes fantastic.
+I will try to share it soon, but it’s time for an authentic South Indian double recipe.

-furthermore, i would like to highlight few variations to the authentic kodubale recipe. firstly, if you prefer to have a more crispy kodbale recipe than add 2-4 tbsp of extra rice flour to the dough. but make sure not to add more and it may turn hard and brittle. secondly, the other variation is to add coarse putani or roasted chana dhal to make it even more tasty. also by adding putani, kodubale would be softer and crisp. lastly, the other version is to steam the maida or all purpose flour before mixing it with the dough.
+Furthermore, I would like to highlight a few variations of the authentic Kodubale recipe.
+Firstly, if you prefer a more crispy kodbale recipe, add 2-4 tbsp of extra rice flour to the dough.
+But make sure not to add more, as it may turn hard and brittle.
+Secondly, the other variation is to add coarse Putani or roasted chana dhal to make it even more tasty.
+Also, by adding Putani, the Kodubale would be softer and crisper.
+Lastly, the other version involves steaming the maida or all-purpose flour before mixing it with the dough.

-finally, i request you to check my other indian snacks recipes collection with this post. this includes, corn cutlet, veg puff, matar kachori, cocktail samosa, nippattu, seekh kabab, mysore bonda, goli baje, rava vada and hara bhara kabab. in addition do visit my other recipes collection from my blog like,
+Finally, I request you check my other Indian Snack Recipes Collection with this post.
+This includes corn cutlet, veg puff, matar kachori, cocktail samosa, nippattu, seekh kabab, Mysore bonda, goli baje, rava vada and hara bhara kabab.
+In addition, do visit my other recipes collection from my blog like

 kodubale recipe | ring murukku recipe | spicy kodbale recipe